-If you’ve recently come out of a relationship and are unsure what your next step is, here’s my personal account of how to get over a long distance break up.
+If you’ve recently come out of a relationship and are unsure what your next step is, here’s my personal account of how to get over a long distance relationship break-up

 It was a Wednesday evening when I received a photo on my photo.
 Excited to see that it was from my boyfriend who I was waiting to complete the girlfriend permit so I could go and see him in Norway, I was shocked to see a photo of him and a girl in his apartment drinking wine together.

 With my heart racing, I rang him straight away to ask what he meant by the photo.
 By the time he hung up, my dreams of being with this man had come crashing down.
 He was seeing someone else even though only days before he had told me he was missing me and looking forward to seeing me soon.

 I was distraught.
 For months, the only thing that had kept me going through the pandemic and my recovery from my jaw surgery was knowing that I would soon be back in Oslo, with the man that I had fallen in love with.

 To say I was lost was an understatement.
 I was shocked at the way he had done it, confused as to how someone could tell me he was missing me just days before and then end it with no compassion.
 What about my plans to return to Norway?
 My life!
 My future!
 In those moments, my vision of my future looked so bleak.